Last Updated on

-Use the search box above to ch ind our article series FAN LIMIT SWITCH to see locations and appearance.
+Use the search box above to search in our article series FAN LIMIT SWITCH to see locations and appearance.

-Air Handlers that use a gas or oil fired heat source would use a fan limit control switch.
-An Electric heating system used as backup for heat pump would not need that control.
+Air Handlers that use gas or oil-fired heat source would use a fan limit control switch.
+An Electric heating system used as a backup for heat pump would not need that control.
 If that’s your situation then I suspect there is a corroded electrical connection or a bad control board or relay in your air handler.

-Q: In my carrier weathermaker 58 .
+Q: In my carrier weather maker 58.
 The blower isn’t coming on when t-stat is set in auto.
 A/C comp.
-Starts up but no fan.
+It starts up but no fan.
 Same with heat.
 Everything starts up normally except no blower.
-I switch t-stat to fan on and blower works along with a/c comp.
+I switch t-stat to fanon and blower works along with a/c comp.

-And system works normal except fan doesn’t cycle because it’s in fan on mode.
-The control module was smoked after a nearby lighting strike and has been replaced.
-I think it’s the blower control module but before I install I’d like to find away to prove that’s it.
+And the system works normally except fan doesn’t cycle because it’s in a fan on mode.
+The control module was smoked after a nearby lightning strike and has been replaced.
+I think it’s the blower control module but before I install I’d like to find a way to prove that’s it.

 A: Common causes a bad control board.
 If it were the relay the fan wouldn’t run on manual on

 Q: I have a carrier split unit 2011 year model heat pump.
 The blower stopped working on the indoor unit after a lightning storm.
 I replaced the module for the motor which is the x13 model.
 The module has the capacitor and everything built into it.